 - Introduce you to other resources that can be helpful to your decision-making process

-Joining one of the university’s numerous student organizations—whether academic or recreational in nature—can provide ways to learn more about majors and careers.
+Iowa offers more than 500 student organizations.
+Joining a student organization, whether academic or recreational in nature, can provide ways to learn more about majors and careers.
 So can volunteering with university and community service agencies and organizations.

 Opportunities to Explore

-The university offers an "Exploring Majors Fair" each fall semester and there is an Explore.
-Dream.
-Discover.
-Experience.
-Living-Learning Community for first-year students who want to explore academic options at Iowa.
+The university offers an "Exploring Majors Fair" each fall semester for first-year students who want to explore the wide array of academic options at Iowa.

 Undergraduate Research Programs

-Students who are active in research as undergraduates are more likely to get into a graduate or professional program.
+Students who are active in research as undergraduates are more likely to be accepted into a graduate or professional program.
 Also, research involvement can provide credit hours toward graduation, money for education, and important letters of recommendation.

 Many campus programs support students interested in academic and scientific research, including the University of Iowa Honors Program, the Iowa Center for Research by Undergraduates Program, and the Iowa Biosciences Advantage Program (for underrepresented minority students).